Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 All modern browsers are supported (Firefox, Chrome, Opera, Safari, Edge, their mobile versions and declinations).

 ⚠️ If you need to support IE 11 (or other legacy browsers), make sure to load polyfills for the ES2015 features before loading this library.
 You can either use one such as what babel offers, or just the strict necessary: an ES6 Promise polyfill and another one for `Object.assign`.
+Refer to `sample.html` for an example on using such a polyfill.

 ## Supported Node.js versions